TeamHG-Memex/hgprofiler/README.md

 Greetz & Props
 ===

-This tool is a faster, scrapy-integrated version of the Profiler module in [recon-ng])(https://bitbucket.org/LaNMaSteR53/recon-ng).
-Many thanks go to Tim Tomes the author of recon-ng and WebBreacher, the author of the Profiler module.
+This tool is a faster, scrapy-integrated version of the Profiler module in [recon-ng](https://bitbucket.org/LaNMaSteR53/recon-ng).
+Many thanks go to Tim Tomes the author of recon-ng and [WebBreacher](http://webbreacher.blogspot.com/), the author of the Profiler module.

 Requirements
 ===